 - Two half-credit courses in repertory.
 Students must audition for repertory courses, and schedules are announced each semester.

-Crew and Production Support
+Service and Production Support

 You may petition that courses offered in other departments and programs be counted as coursework toward the major, as long as there is clear documentation of their intellectual value to the overall goals of the major.
 No courses may be used to substitute for DANCE101, DANCE105S, DANCE375, DANCE487S and DANCE489T.
 One course credit earned at the American Dance Festival may be counted toward the requirements for the major.
 Appropriate courses taken through the Duke in New York Arts Program and during study away may fulfill requirements for the major.